Autumn 2023: Funding update for 2025/26

-Our aim is to reform pharmacist education and training pathways, to enable pharmacists to enable them to play a much greater role in providing clinical care from their first day of registration.
+Our aim is to reform pharmacist education and training pathways, to enable pharmacists to play a much greater role in providing clinical care from their first day of registration.

 Our commitment is supported by major infrastructure changes and investment.